Sherith Israel Temple (Cincinnati, Ohio): History

 The synagogue was built in 1860 and was an active synagogue until 1882.
 After that the building served as a warehouse, plumbing supply house, and machine shop.

 Chris Cain, the city's historic preservation officer said, "This is a building of importance".

-Despite the history of the former Sherith Israel Temple downtown, the city officially decided it should not be declared "historic" in 1998.
-Officials debated more than a year whether the building, once an Orthodox Jewish synagogue, should be saved.
+Officials debated more than a year whether the building, once an Orthodox synagogue, should be saved.
+Despite the synagogue's history, the City officially decided in 1998 that the building should not be declared "historic".

-The former synagogue was saved from demolition, renovated, and today houses condominia.
+The former synagogue was saved from demolition, renovated, and, since 2003, houses condominia.